Samarth Ramdas: Philosophy

 Ramdas was an exponent of Bhakti Yoga or the path of devotion.
 According to him, total devotion to Rama brings about spiritual evolution.
 His definition of bhakti or devotion was in accordance with the philosophy of Advaita Vedanta.
-In chapter four of Dasbodh, he describes nine levels of devotion or communion; beginning with listening or shravan to ultimately self-realization or aatmanivedan.
-The latter is a core tenet of Advaita Vedanta, according to which, the sense of a separate Self dissolves into non-duality.
+In chapter four of Dasbodh, he describes nine levels of devotion or communion; beginning with listening or shravan to total surrender or aatmanivedan.

 He emphasized on the significance of physical strength and knowledge towards individual development.
 He expressed his admiration for warriors and highlighted their role in safeguarding the society.
 He was of the opinion that saints must not withdraw from society, but rather actively engage towards social transformation.
 He aimed to revive the Hindu culture after its gradual disintegration over several centuries due to continuous foreign occupation.
 He also called for unity among the Marathas to preserve and promote the regional culture.

 He encouraged the participation of women in religious work and offered them positions of authority.
 He had 18 female disciples, among whom Vennabai headed the monastery at Miraj near Sangli.
 Akkabai supervised the monasteries at Chaphal and Sajjangad.
 He once reprimanded an aged man who voiced his opposition to female participation in religious affairs.
 Ramdas reportedly responded by saying "Everyone came from a woman's womb and those who did not understand the importance of this were unworthy of being called men".
 In Dasbodh, Ramdas eulogizes the virtues of aesthetic handwriting (Chapter 19.10, Stanza 1–3p).